-Write the stories you’re passionate about.
-Your admittance into the program is based on your genre of choice: poetry, nonfiction, or fiction.
-Focus on your genre during your required workshops and thesis, and explore different genres along the way through your elective courses.
+Write the stories you’re passionate about in Emerson’s on-campus Creative Writing graduate program.
+Focus on your genre—poetry, nonfiction, or fiction—during your required workshops and thesis, and explore different genres along the way through your elective courses.
+Housed in the School of the Arts, the program requires completion of 44 credits.

 Poetry Workshops